 To conduct essential hire processes for getting the right candidate, first you must determine the need for the resource.
 This is best done by writing a JD.
-But how do you write a JD that attracts the most suitable talent?
+But how do you write an effective Job description that attracts the most suitable talent?

-A JD, in short, informs the candidate about the skills and qualifications required for the role or position being advertised.
+A Job Description, in short, informs the candidate about the skills and qualifications required for the role or position being advertised.
 A JD is to be viewed as a finely scripted synopsis of the ideal candidate to perform the job.

-How to write a JD that gets the best talent?
+How to write an effective Job Description that attracts the best talent?

-A few pointers before you know more about how to write a JD-
+A few pointers before you know more about how to write a Job Description-

 - An opener about the organisation: The candidate looking to apply may not know too much about the organisation.
 It is helpful to put in a few lines describing the same.